 Django Paris is the James A. and Cherry A. Banks Professor of Multicultural Education and director of the Banks Center for Educational Justice at the University of Washington.
 His research and teaching focus on understanding and sustaining languages, literacies, and lifeways among youth of color in the context of demographic and social change.
 Along with H. Samy Alim, he is the coeditor of Culturally Sustaining Pedagogies: Teaching and Learning for Justice in a Changing World.

-Editorial Board: H. Samy Alim, University of California, Los Angeles • Gloria Ladson-Billings, University of Wisconsin, Madison • Timothy San Pedro, The Ohio State University • Tiffany Lee, University of New Mexico • Teresa McCarty, University of California, Los Angeles • Jeremy Garcia, University of Arizona • Valeria Shirley, University of Arizona • Danny Martinez, University of California, Davis
+Editorial Board: H. Samy Alim, University of California, Los Angeles • Gloria Ladson-Billings, University of Wisconsin, Madison • Timothy San Pedro, The Ohio State University • Tiffany Lee, University of New Mexico • Teresa McCarty, University of California, Los Angeles • Jeremy Garcia, University of Arizona • Valerie Shirley, University of Arizona • Danny Martinez, University of California, Davis